dasantonym/octave-rpc/README.md

 # Octave-RPC

 A little JSON-RPC server for Octave functions.
+Dormant for so many dark years it is now back from the grave, so it may one day bridge my Node.js <-> Octave gaps in a magical future wonderland.

 ## Example